 BIO 495 Topics in Biology (A).
 To be defined by the instructor-sponsor in accordance with the specific topic to be covered that semester.
 Additional information may be obtained from the department office.
 1-4 Cr.
 1-4 Cr.

 BIO 497 Honors Thesis (A).
-The Honors Research Project culminates in a written Honors Thesis to be presented at Scholar’s Day or another appropriate scientific forum.
+BIO 497 HONORS THESIS (1 credit)-The Honors Research Project culminates in a written Honors Thesis to be presented at Scholar’s Day or another appropriate scientific forum.
 The thesis must be approved by the Honors Coordinator and College Honors Program designee.
 Students must have obtained an overall GPA and a GPA in the major of 3.25 or higher in order to register.
 A minimum grade of B must be obtained to receive Departmental Honors.
 1 Cr.
 Every Semester.
+Departmental approval is required.
 1 Cr.
 Every Semester.

 BIO 498 Seminar (A).
 Prerequisite: Senior status and a major in Biology.
 Provides an opportunity to research a topic and organize and present a seminar on the topic.
 Provides experience in scientific communication including oral and written forms.
 1 Cr.
 1 Cr.